 Biography

 Anding Zhu received the Ph.D. degree in electronic engineering from University College Dublin (UCD), Ireland, in 2004.
-He has been working in UCD since 2005, first as Post-doc, then Lecturer, Associate Professor and he became Professor in the School of Electrical and Electronic Engineering in 2017.
+He is currently a Professor in the School of Electrical and Electronic Engineering in UCD.
 His research interests are in the area of nonlinear modelling and characterisation of RF circuits and systems with a particular emphasis on digital linearisation of RF power amplifiers for wireless communications.
 He has published over 200 peer-reviewed papers and received research funding from various sources including awards from Science Foundation Ireland (SFI), European Space Agency (ESA), Enterprise Ireland (EI) and industry donations.

 Prof. Zhu is an IEEE Fellow.
 He served as the Secretary of Administrative Committee (AdCom) of IEEE Microwave Theory and Technology Society (MTT-S) in 2018 and is an Elected Member of MTT-S AdCom since 2019.
-He is currently the Chair of Electronic Information Committee and the Vice Chair of Publications Committee.
+He is currently the Chair of the Technical Coordination & Future Directions Committee (TCFDC) and will serve as President of MTT-S in 2026.
 He served as the Chair of MTT-S Microwave High-Power Techniques Committee (TC-12) in 2020 and 2021.
 He was General Chair of 2018 IEEE MTT-S International Microwave Workshop Series on 5G Hardware and System Technologies (IMWS-5G) and Guest Editor of IEEE Transactions on Microwave Theory and Techniques on 5G Hardware and System Technologies.
-Prof. Zhu is currently a Track Editor of IEEE Transactions on Microwave Theory and Techniques and an Associate Editor of IEEE Microwave Magazine.
-He has been a Member of IEEE Future Directions Committee since 2020.
+Prof. Zhu was a recipient of 2021 IEEE MTT-S Microwave Prize and served as a Track Editor of IEEE Transactions on Microwave Theory and Techniques from 2020 to 2022.
+He is currently an Associate Editor of IEEE Microwave Magazine.
+Prof. Zhu also served the IEEE Future Directions Committee from 2020 to 2023.

 Presentations